zamm-dev/zamm/zamm/resources/tutorials/coding/frameworks/sveltekit.md

 $ git submodule add git@github.com:amosjyng/zamm-fonts.git src-svelte/static/fonts
 ```

+Make sure to add submodule init to your repo documentation.

 Then in your workflows such as `.github/workflows/tests.yaml`, you have to change this:

 ```yaml